SOREDE

 Observe a new casot, then return to the motorable track.

 On the other side of the track there is another casot below.
-Return to the track and go down it to a wooden barrier on the right which you must pass to reach the next casot.
+Return to the track and go down it to a wooden barrier on the right which you must pass to reach the next casot

-It plunges towards the river and the Tassio footbridge.
-Take it and reach the Sorède Tourist Office.
+After passing in front of Christ, a path appears on the left.
+It goes down towards the river and the Tassio footbridge.
+Take it and reach the Sorède BIT.

 Did you find this content useful?